-This recipe is much more than a box of instant chocolate pudding.
+If you’re trying to eat healthier, this pudding gives you flavour and health all in one!
+This recipe is much more than your average box of instant chocolate pudding.
 It has wholesome qualities like eggs, cocoa, and peanut butter that you won’t find in a box of pudding!
 You also won’t find food dyes, which are in a box of instant pudding.
-Additionally, it’s not dripping with sugar like most chocolate pudding recipes.
+Additionally, while it’s nice and sweet, it’s not dripping with sugar like most chocolate pudding recipes.

 If you give this recipe a go, let me know!
 Leave a comment, rate it, or snap a photo and tag it with #smartnutritionrecipes on Instagram!
 I’d love to see your creations!
 Knowing someone has enjoyed one of my recipes always makes my day brighter.Print